Understanding Risk Factors

-What are risk factors for teen substance misuse?
-A risk factor is a condition that increases the likelihood of a problem behavior.
-Let’s use the example of heart problems, what are the risk factors?
-Diet, smoking, family history, not exercising, and high cholesterol.
-All of those things increase our risk for having a heart attack, stroke, or heart failure.
-The more you have the more you are at risk.
+A risk factor is a condition that increases the likelihood of a problem behavior or negative health outcome.
+Let’s use the example: What are the risk factors for heart problems?
+Poor diet, smoking, family history of heart problems, sedentary lifestyle, high cholesterol, and so on.
+All of these things can increase our risk of having a heart attack, stroke, or heart failure.
+The more risk factors you have, the higher likelihood you are to have problems.

-- Children are influenced by every domain they grow up in: family, community, school and friends
+- Youth are influenced by every domain they grow up in: Family, community, school and friends.

 Guest post by: Kim Lefler